Taşköprü family: History

 Muslih al-Din Mustafa was born in 1453.
 He was the teacher of the Ottoman Sultan Selim I. Muslih al-Din Mustafa was a judge in Aleppo and the director of a medrese in Taşköprü, from which fact his son's name was derived.
 Muslih also wrote poetry, under the pen name of "Hilmi" and left, among other things, a treatise on the science of ferâiz.
 He died in 1529.
 Muslih al-Din Mustafa had two sons, İsâmüddin Ahmed (the famous Taşköprizade) and Nizameddin Mehmed.
 Both his sons were part of the ilmiye.
 However, Nizameddin Mehmed died in young age.
-Ahmet (Taşköprüzade) was trained by his father, and later completed his edcutation in Istanbul.
+Ahmet (Taşköprüzade) was trained by his father, and later completed his edcutation in Constantinople.

 Taşköprüzade was active as a teacher in Skopje, Edirne, and Dimetoka.
 In Edirne he thought in the medrese of Üç Şerefeli Mosque at first.
 Later, he was appointed the manager of Sultan Bayezid II's medical medrese.
-A member of the Khalwati order, in 1551 he became the qadi of Istanbul.
+A member of the Khalwati order, in 1551 he became the qadi of Constantinople.
 However, his eyesight failing, he had to retire three years later.

 Taşköprüzade's son Kemaleddin Mehmed translated and expanded with additions his father's work and printed the first Ottoman Encyclopedia, Mevzuatii l-ulum.
 Kemaleddin had five sons.
 He taught his son-in-law Abdullah Efendi, who got a mulazam from Ebussuud Efendi.

 Taşköprüzade's other son Abu Hâmid Mehmed Efendi was a tutor of Ebussuud Efendi.
 He was going to become the judge of Haremeyn, but died of plague in Hama in 1597.
 He was buried in the grave of Azeri Çelebi.